This Winter, hit the slopes AND hit the books. Lots of late start Winter classes are available.Click here to register!

 You heard right!
-Starting this fall, all registered students can download Microsoft ProPlus applications for free!
+All currently registered students can download Microsoft ProPlus applications for free!
 Click here for more.

 The College Two-year, public institution offering associate degrees, certificates, career education and continuing education programs; opened in 1975; focused on providing outstanding educational opportunities for every student in a personal learning environment

 Location South Lake Tahoe, California: a small community of nearly 30,000 located on the south shore of Lake Tahoe; beautiful 164-acre, wooded campus less than 2 miles from the lake shore, at 6,229 feet above sea level the highest altitude college in California serving approximately 3,000 students; near bike trails and less than 5 miles from a major ski resort with 12 more to choose from around the lake; close to Desolation Wilderness and Emerald Bay State Park with miles of hiking trails, environmental education and recreation

 Academic Programs Forty-two associate degrees and 24 career and technical certificates, transfer students also have a wide variety of options; a fire academy program, and offerings in business administration, criminal justice, emergency medical technician (EMT), medical office assistant, dental assisting; variety of continuing education offerings

 Degrees and Certificates Undergraduate: Associate in Arts (AA), Associate in Arts for Transfer (AA-T), Associate in Science for Transfer (AA-T)

 Enrollment Approximately 3,000 students per quarter

 Faculty 41 full-time faculty members with a primary focus on teaching; student/faculty ratio of 16:1

 Campus Community Wide range of welcoming groups and exciting activities to engage the entire campus community, including more than 15 student clubs and organizations, Associated Student Council (ASC), and Student Ambassadors